Petar Berislavić: Career

-Petar was born in Trogir.
-Before he became Ban he rose to the title of bishop of Veszprém in the Roman Catholic Church.
+He studied theology in Trogir and Hungary, rising in 1512 to the title of bishop of Veszprém in the Roman Catholic Church.
 He is most known for being one of the leaders of the Croats during the Ottoman invasions into their territory.
-He is also said to have been an associate of the writer Marko Marulić.
+In 1503 or 1504 became the king's secretary, and in 1512, the treasurer, with diplomatic missions in Rome and Venetian Republic.